 As for the classifications themselves, they consist of clarity, cut, carat weight, and color.

-To help you better understand, we will now explain each of these four characteristics in greater detail.
+To help you better understand, we will now explain each of The 4C’s in greater detail below:

 But even more important, the true determinant of these inclusions can only truly be discovered when they are viewed under the power of 10 X magnification.